Aelrach/TELLAM/README.md

 - If you are analyzing human or mouse samples, we recommend that you download the locus-level annotation file provided by the **TElocal team at (https://www.mghlab.org/software/telocal)**
 - The **FASTA file with consensus sequences is provided within TELLAM**.
 It was downloaded from UCSC's Database (https://hgwdev.gi.ucsc.edu/~max/kznf/hg38reps/hg38/seqs/). **You can provide your own.**

+### 4. DESeQ2 table format
+Your deseq2 table should be a tab ('\t') delimited file and have the same column format as the file exemple_DESEQ2.txt
 # Usage
 Usage:
 ```bash